New tools to improve performance

 “The main tip that I have is to utilize the targeting to its utmost potential,” says Martina Cooper of BHMR.
 “Especially if you’re in B2B, Linkedin Ads can be a goldmine of opportunity since you can really nail down your target audience.
-You can filter by age, employee count, position, location etc. Obviously, also make sure that your ad is congruent with your targeting.
+You can filter by age, employee count, position, location etc. Obviously, also make sure that your ad is congruent with your targeting and measure its performance using this social media dashboard software.
 You can have a fairly general ad but I after using Linkedin Ads for a while now I recommend creating specific ads for every target group.”

 Another quick way to blow your ad budget is to focus your ad on what your company cares about instead of what your ideal customer cares about.

 “Don’t think about what you want to say,” says Joel Bergvall of Shareability.
 “Think about what the audience wants to hear.”

 If you are running ads to a cold audience, it is vital to establish your authority and credibility as quickly as you can.

 Jon Torres recommends, “Position yourself as an authority in your niche to gain instant credibility.
 How?
 Add a real video of yourself in an actual conference, presenting an honest talk about a specific pain-point that companies in your niche have.
 Or, use the clip of an actual interview you had with an industry-respected personality, or a show, or webinar.”

 Many people think you have to be boring, serious, and corporate on Linkedin.
 That couldn’t be further from the truth.